 Wolf range is often known for its distinctive red knobs and one-of-a-kind style, but they're a lot more than just flash.
 This DF304 30-inch 4-burner option might seem compact, but there's nothing small about its cooking abilities.
 You'll enjoy four dual-stacked burners with a range of BTU output capabilities—20K, 18K, 15K, and 9.2K for the full range of cooking ability.
 And with 10 preprogrammed cooking modes available in the oven, cooking dinner has never been easier or more convenient.

 You'll also love the powerful self-clean ability and included temperature probe to monitor your meals for the perfect done-ness.

 36-inch Pro Harmony Dual Fuel Range

-The Pro Harmony series Thermador stoves blend well with cabinets due to their counter depth design.
+The Pro Harmony series Thermador stove blends well with cabinets due to its counter depth design.